Ero-Me-Help-EroMe-com/.github/README.md

 Unlike traditional social platforms, EroMe focuses on curated image and video galleries rather than social interaction features.

 Most content is uploaded directly by users, so content type, quality, and availability may vary.

+### How People Commonly Use EroMe

+People typically use EroMe to browse or share user-generated media collections hosted in galleries.
+Some users access public albums through shared links, while others follow creators who organize content by themes or upload dates.
+Because EroMe is not a traditional social network, interaction is minimal and content discovery is mostly driven by tags, external links, or direct URLs.

 ---